SSkelleRR/JSPingPong/README.md

 Open index.html file in a browser

-Every bounce is 1 score
-Move your mouse up and and doen to move your bar Player's side is the right one
+Every bounce is 1 score\nMove your mouse up and down to move your bar\nPlayer's side is the right one